screenxtv/screenx/README.md

 # What's screenx?

+NOTE: This is an obsolete repo.
+If you'd like to see/contribute to the prouction code of [ScreenX TV](http://screenx.tv/), feel free to contact [@yasulab](http://twitter.com/).

 ### ScreenX is a real-time terminal broadcasting system.
 It enables you to broadcast your screen and control it from web browser.

 ![Screenshot of ScreenX](https://dl.dropbox.com/u/2819285/screenx-ss.png)